rust-lang/rust/src/doc/rustc-dev-guide/src/mir/dataflow.md

 graphs, named region variables will be shown with their external name (such as `'static`) shown in parenthesis.
 For region inference variables in universes other than the root universe, they will be shown as `/U13` (for universe 13).
-In the region graph, edges are labelled with the MIR locations where the relationship holds, or `All` if it's everywhere.
+In the region graph, edges are labelled with the MIR location where the relationship is required to hold, or `All` if the constraint should always be true.

 ![A graph showing a small number of strongly connected components on the region-outlives-graph above](../img/scc-graphviz.png)